sblantipodi/firefly_luciferin/README.md

 Fast enough for screenshots but too slow for video.
 If one Robot can capture at about 5FPS, what about 2 Robots in a producer/consumer environment?

-With 4 threads and an i7 5930K @ 4.2GHz I can capture at 24FPS in 4K.
+With 8 threads and an i7 5930K @ 4.2GHz I can capture at 24FPS in 4K, 12 threads gives me 30FPS.
 If you want, you can increase threads numbers variable and get even higher framerate.

 ## To do